NeoMutt 2023-05-17-56-ga67199

 Definition: logging2.h:47

-int mutt_mb_width(const char *str, int col, bool display)
+int mutt_mb_width(const char *str, int col, bool indent)

 Measure a string's display width (in screen columns)